Quantum Metropolis-Hastings via Penalised Qubitized Walks: Spectral Filtering and Circuit Implementation: Introduction

 Monte Carlo methods, and in particular Markov chain Monte Carlo (MCMC) methods, are a cornerstone of modern computational science.
 They are widely used in the simulation of stochastic systems, such as radiation transport \cite{RadiationTransport1, MonteCarloMethodsBook}, in the study of quantum many body systems, where they form a crucial component of machine learning approaches such as Neural Quantum States \cite{NQS1, NQS2}, and in Bayesian inference, where they are applied to a broad range of problems including inverse problems \cite{InverseProblems1, InverseProblems2}.
 However, despite their widespread success, the performance of classical MCMC methods is not uniform across all problem classes, and there exist important settings in which these methods become computationally inefficient.

 The inefficiency of MCMC typically manifests as slow mixing in realistic high-dimensional settings.
 Slow mixing implies that a Markov chain requires a very large number of iterations to approximate the target distribution, which constitutes the main practical limitation of these methods.
 This behaviour is typically caused by structural features of the target distribution, such as high-dimensionality and poor scaling properties \cite{MCMCProblems1,MCMCProblems2}.
 In inverse problems, for instance, standard MCMC algorithms exhibit dimension-dependent mixing times that deteriorate under mesh refinement \cite{MCMCProblems3}.
-Another major obstacle is multimodality and the presence of large energy barriers: when the target distribution contains multiple well separated modes, local proposal mechanisms can become trapped in a single region, leading to exponentially slow mixing in the worst case \cite{MCMCProblems4}.
-Since the mixing time scales inversely with the spectral gap of the Markov chain, poorly designed proposals on complex or high-dimensional targets can drastically reduce the gap, causing the required chain length to grow prohibitively large.
+Another major obstacle is multimodality and the presence of large energy barriers: when the target distribution contains multiple well separated modes, strategies limited to local mechanisms can become trapped in a single region, leading to exponentially slow mixing in the worst case \cite{MCMCProblems4}.
+Since the mixing time scales inversely with the spectral gap of the Markov chain, poor designs based on local modifications on complex or high-dimensional targets can drastically reduce the gap, causing the required chain length to grow prohibitively large.

 In his work \cite{Szegedy}, Szegedy introduced a general framework for quantizing algorithms based on classical random walks.
 In particular, he showed that any reversible Markov chain can be associated with a quantum walk whose spectral gap is quadratically larger than that of the original chain.
 Because the mixing time is governed by the inverse of the spectral gap \cite{markovchainslevin}, this result suggests a potential quadratic speedup for sampling tasks.
 Subsequent works have explored quantum versions of MCMC algorithms and established important theoretical foundations, but a key difficulty has remained: the intrinsic irreversibility introduced by rejected moves in Metropolis type algorithms, which complicates their direct implementation using quantum gates \cite{Lemieux,Temme,Montanaro}.
 Several proposed approaches address this issue by introducing auxiliary coin registers that encode acceptance or rejection decisions.
 While this allows the algorithm to remain unitary, the irreversibility is effectively shifted into controlled operations acting on the coin, which can involve computationally expensive reflections and may partially offset the expected quantum advantage.
 Moreover, since these constructions do not strictly follow Szegedy's quantization of Markov chains, their performance is typically analysed in a more heuristic manner.